adinfir/Product-Performance-Analysis/README.md

 ---

-### 🚨 Brands With High Return Rates

-At brand level, **MJ Soffe Active (28.2%)**, **Calvin Klein Socks (20.8%)**, and **Casual Moments Sleep & Lounge (20.8%)** showed the highest return rates.

-These brands represent potential product-level quality or expectation issues and should be prioritized for **product, sizing, quality, or assortment review**.

-High return rates should be evaluated together with transaction volume to distinguish persistent issues from results driven by a small number of purchases.

----

-### 📦 Brands With the Highest Return Volume
+📦 Brands With the Highest Return Volume

-**Speedo (54 returned items)**, **Carhartt (49)**, and **Motherhood Maternity (47)** recorded the highest numbers of returned items.
+At brand level, return performance was evaluated based on the number of returned items to identify brands with the largest operational impact.

+Allegra K (237 returned items), Carhartt (117), Calvin Klein (109), Volcom (90), and Hanes (89) recorded the highest return volumes.

-Although their return rates are not necessarily the highest, the absolute return volume means these brands may create a larger operational impact through **reverse logistics, inventory handling, and potential revenue leakage**.
+High return volume may create greater operational impact through reverse logistics, inventory handling, and potential revenue leakage.
+These brands can therefore be prioritized for further review of product quality, sizing, assortment, and customer expectations.

-This suggests that return management should consider both **return rate and return volume**, rather than relying on percentage alone.
+Return volume should also be considered alongside total items and return rate to provide context and avoid interpreting the number of returned items in isolation.

 ---